absort-io/google-form-autofill/README.md

 Auto-filling google form using selenium and python.

 # Description
 This is a beginner project; my first attempt to code using python.
-There might be unconsistency and inaccuracy lying here and there but this should give anyone the general idea.
+A lot of inconsitency are expected.

 Original goal of this project is to ease my personal online attendance.
-The attendance itself is using google form, with different links every single day.
-It's one of the reason I'm choosing to use the selenium way.
+It use google form with different links every single day, being the main reason of using selenium.